metamath/lamp-guide/docs/11/index.md

-The key feature we're going to use is that you can use the statement fragment selectors to *simultaneously* select two fragments, which may include *multiple* work variables, and then use "replace".
-Replace will use the two selected fragments, making this process *much* easier.
+The key feature we're going to use is that you can use the statement fragment selectors to *simultaneously* select two fragments, which may include *multiple* work variables, and then use global substitution.
+Global substitution will use the two selected fragments, making this process *much* easier.

 > Use a click to select, in step *4*, the last `->`.